Reviews You Can Rely On

 Our Verdict

-The Smartwool Intraknit Thermal Merino excels at keeping you warm while also being super breathable: not an easy trick to pull off.
-This is accomplished partly by using a soft, lofty Merino wool blend that's got a looser weave than other base layers, allowing your sweat to wick from your skin out through the fabric.
+The Smartwool Intraknit Thermal Merino excels at keeping you warm while also being super breathable — not an easy trick to pull off.
+This is accomplished partly by using a soft, lofty Merino wool blend with a looser weave than other base layers, allowing your sweat to wick from your skin out through the fabric.
 The thin, athletic fit keeps the Intraknit close to your body, and the slight stretch of the spandex added to the blend helps keep movement unimpeded.
 This top also uses the namesake Intraknit tech — a SmartWool exclusive, where seamless panels of material in the middle back, armpits, and top of the shoulder are not as thick, allowing for more ventilation.
 All this engineering does come at the price of durability: you'll want to use this as a dedicated base layer.
-Check out our article on the best base layers to see how it ranks versus competitors.
+Check out our review of base layers to see how it ranks versus competitors.

 REASONS TO BUY